TimCares/AFB-Metaheuristic/doc/paper/sections/improvements.typ

   caption: [Comparison of 2-opt and 3-opt.
 Time is measured as the median runtime in seconds, over all 860 tests.], ) <three_opt_big_small_performance>

-== Nearest-Neighbor Initialization <NearestNeighborInitialization>
+== Nearest Neighbor Initialization <NearestNeighborInitialization>

+So far, we have always initialized the birds with a random tour.
+While this allows for a very wide exploration, it also means that the algorithm needs many iterations to reach the first competitive solutions.
+To speed up convergence, we decided to use a simple heuristic to generate initial tours.
+Initially, we tried to implement the Christofides algorithm, which is the best-known polynomial-time heuristic for solving the TSP and provides a $3/2$-approximation.
+However, due to the complexity of the algorithm and the relatively long worst-case runtime of $O(n^3)$ @christofides, we decided to use the nearest neighbor heuristic instead.
+This heuristic is very simple, has a worst-case runtime of $O(n^2)$ @nearest_neighbor, and still provides very good solutions.

+Adding the heuristic initialization had a negligible impact on the runtime, which makes sense since the initialization is done only once.
+However, the results improved dramatically from an average error of $44%$ with random initialization to now $8%$.

 == Early Stopping <EarlyStopping>

-If we analyze the convergence behavior by plotting the cost of the best solution over the number of iterations (Figure TODO), we notice that our improved version of the algorithm converges much faster than the original algorithm, even without a Nearest-Neighbor initialization.
+If we analyze the convergence behavior by plotting the cost of the best solution over the number of iterations (Figure TODO), we notice that our improved version of the algorithm converges much faster than the original algorithm, even without a nearest neighbor initialization.
 Because it is difficult to estimate how many iterations are needed for a certain problem, and adapting the number of iterations to the problem at hand would be cumbersome, we decide to implement an early stopping mechanism.
 That way we do not waste computational resources on iterations that do not improve an existing solution,